alexcasalboni/aws-lambda-power-tuning/README-EXECUTE.md

 # How to execute the state machine

-Independently of how you've deployed the state machine, you can execute it in two different ways: manually using the AWS Step Functions web console, or programmatically using the AWS CLI (or SDK).
+Independently of how you've deployed the state machine, you can execute it in a few different ways.
+Programmatically, using the AWS CLI, AWS SDK, or Lumigo CLI.
+Manually, using the AWS Step Functions web console or the Lambda Power Tuner UI.

 ## Option 1: Execute the state machine programmatically (CLI)